Physical reality (all contiguous space, time, and matter) began to exist.

 • …reliable faculties were selected for by an unguided evolutionary process.[Forthcoming]

-Humans are innately inclined to be theist—instinctively it is commonsensical or intuitive—even if they and/or their culture ultimately disbelieve it.
+Humans are innately inclined to believe in God or gods (contra naturalism), instinctively finding it commonsensical or intuitive, _even if they and/or their culture ultimately resist it and are “educated” out of it.

 By “intuitive” here, we mean that cognitively healthy humans from childhood into adulthood are innately predisposed to think atheism “seems” false or absurd.
 This is relevant because in the absence of a new belief which undercuts or rebuts it, it is rational to heed the suggestions of our philosophical intuitions.
 Doing otherwise runs one into severe worldview consequences, where one is suddenly unable to justify one's most basic beliefs.